 - Do Kegel exercises as directed.
 Kegel exercises will help strengthen the muscles that control bowel movements and urination.
 Ask your healthcare provider for more information on Kegel exercises.

 - Apply cold compresses or medicine to hemorrhoids as directed.
 This may relieve swelling and pain.
-Your healthcare provider may tell you to apply ice or wipes with medicine to your hemorrhoids.
-He may also tell you to use a sitz bath.
-Ask your healthcare for more information on how to manage hemorrhoids.
+Your healthcare provider may tell you to apply ice or wipes that contain medicine to your hemorrhoids.
+He or she may also tell you to use a sitz bath.
+Ask your provider for more information on how to manage hemorrhoids.

 Good nutrition is important in the postpartum period.
 It will help you return to a healthy weight, increase your energy levels, and prevent constipation.
 It will also help you get enough nutrients and calories if you are going to breastfeed your baby.